- Become a Lawyer

 Whether a lawyer’s practice involves Indigenous clients or not, lawyers have an ongoing obligation to educate themselves on the issues that are relevant to the communities where they live and practise law.

 We know Indigenous people are over-represented in the justice system.
 Alberta has one of the largest Indigenous populations in the country.
-The Path (Law Society of Alberta) will allow Alberta lawyers to gain a basic understanding of Indigenous history and issues in Canada.
+The Path (Law Society of Alberta) will allow lawyers becoming active in Alberta to gain a basic understanding of Indigenous history and issues in Canada.